csdms/csdms-carpentry/lessons/python/01-numpy.md

 import numpy
 ~~~

-Importing a library is like getting a piece of lab equipment out of a
+Importing a library is like pulling a toolbox out of a
-storage locker and setting it up on the bench.
-Libraries provide
+storage locker and placing it on your workbench, making everything inside the toolbox accessible.
+Python has a set of built-in functions that are always available (the tools you always have available) and libraries provide
-additional functionality to Python, much like a new piece of equipment
+additional functionality (the specialized tools in the toolbox you only sometimes need).
-adds functionality to a lab space.

 Once we’ve loaded the library, we can
-use a tool inside that library to read the data file:
+call a function inside that library to read the data file:

 ~~~ {.python}
 numpy.loadtxt(fname='data/topo.asc', delimiter=',')